PacktPublishing/Hands-On-Genetic-Algorithms-with-Python-Second-Edition/README.md

 ## Installing Dependencies

 ### Prerequisites
-* The recommended Python version for this project is **3.12**.
+* The recommended Python version for this project is **3.12** (or 3.11).
 If you have a different version of Python installed, you can find this version [here] (https://www.python.org/downloads/release/python-3123/) and download the file that matches your operating system.
 * For Windows users,
   * **Microsoft Visual C++ 14.0** or greater may be required.
 If prompted, follow the installation instructions available [here](https://www.scivision.dev/python-windows-visual-c-14-required).
   * Alternatively, you can set up a Linux environment on Windows using the Windows Subsystem for Linux (WSL), as detailed [here](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).